 This 3-bedroom, 3-bath Colonial style home with its matching columns is a lovely sight with the landscaped yard and the raised panel window shutters (Plan #109-1184).

-Louvered shutters that allow breezes from the ocean to filter into the house work well in Mediterranean/Spanish style homes (Plan #175-1042).
+Louvered shutters allow breezes from the ocean to filter into the housework well in Mediterranean/Spanish style homes (Plan #175-1042).

 Board-and-batten shutters that match the shape of the windows highlight the architectural elements of this stunning 3-bedroom, 3.5 bath Ranch style home (Plan #106-1274).

-Prior to curtains, blinds, and glass windows, shutters were the best means of security against potential intruders as well as protection from severe weather, hurricanes, heavy snow, and tornadoes.
+Before curtains, blinds, and glass windows, shutters were the best means of security against potential intruders and protection from severe weather, hurricanes, heavy snow, and tornadoes.
 Without shutters, wind, rain, and the sometimes-blinding light of the sun could easily penetrate the windows and affect the home’s interior.

-In the in the late-eighteenth and early-to-mid-ninteenth centuries window glass came into prominence in America and changed the way shutters were used.
-No longer needed for everyday proection of the house from the elements, shutters now shielded the fragile and expensive glass.
+The in the late-eighteenth and early-to-mid-nineteenth centuries, window glass came into prominence in America and changed the way shutters were used.
+No longer needed for everyday protection of the house from the elements, shutters now shielded the fragile and expensive glass.
 And as window quality improved, protection from the sun, wind, and rain became less important (except in extreme circumstances) – so shutters became mostly decorative touches.

-But while shutters have evolved into charming interior and exterior décor accents, their practical uses still remain.
+But while shutters have evolved into the charming interior and exterior décor accents, their practical uses remain.

 2. Ventilation – In the same manner, shutters can be adjusted to let air inside the home when you open the windows.

-3. Protection from Noise and the Weather – Shutters are a big help in reducing external noise – either from the neighbors or traffic on a busy street.
-In addition, they also protect the home from severe weather conditions like heavy snow, high wind, and even hurricanes.
-Solid-panel or board-and-batten shutters are the best type for these conditions, though louver shutters can help, too..
+3. Protection from Noise and the Weather – Shutters help reduce external noise – either from the neighbors or traffic on a busy street.
+They also protect the home from severe weather conditions like heavy snow, high wind, and even hurricanes.
+Solid-panel or board-and-batten shutters are the best types for these conditions, though louver shutters can help, too.

 4. Security and Privacy – If your home directly faces the street or the next-door neighbor, shutters ensure privacy and security from prying eyes.